-Creating consistency with your visuals and the feelings they evoke can be tricky.
-It's frustrating when your posting images that are relevant to your industry on social media, but for some reason, nothing looks cohesive.
-I think we've all been there at some point.
-This is why your brand needs a mood board.
+Creating consistency with your brand visuals can be tricky.
+It’s so frustrating when nothing in your business looks cohesive.
+I think we’ve all been there at some point.
+This is why you need a brand moodboard.

 A mood board is a collection of images, textures, and type that utilize a color scheme to define the personality and vibe of your brand.

-It's a great way to make sure that you and your designer are on the same page.
-Chances are, if you love your mood board, you’ll love the designs that I create to match it.
-That being said, there is one huge overlying reason I start out every single branding project with a mood board...
+It’s a great way to make sure that you and your designer are on the same page.
+Chances are, if you love your brand moodboard, you’ll love the designs that I create to match it.
+That being said, there is one huge overlying reason I start out every single branding project with a moodboard…

 I use the mood board we create for inspiration while I’m designing and to help me stay consistent during the process.
 I actually keep your mood board open on the side of everything I’m working on for your brand to make sure I’m staying true to our original vision.